-Technically speaking, leased lines are better, but that’s not to say that FTTP doesn’t deserve its place in the business internet rankings.
-What FTTP does is essentially bridge the gap between standard consumer-grade services, and comprehensive business-grade connections, and it works well for companies who want fast internet but don’t require the full guarantees that come with a leased line.
+Technically speaking,fibre leased lines are the best type of internet connectivity, but that’s not to say that FTTP doesn’t deserve its place in the business internet rankings.
+What FTTP does is essentially bridge the gap between standard consumer-grade services and comprehensive business-grade connections, and it works well for companies who want fast internet but don’t require the full guarantees that come with a fibre leased line.

 For those who do require a little more, leased line products feature good service level agreements (SLAs), which provide peace of mind that your internet service provider will do what it takes to ensure your service continues to be fast and reliable, minimising downtime and reducing disruptions.